Niilesh-mahajan/Cisco_device/README.md

 # Cisco_device

-This Pyhton script connect to cisco devices (IOS, Nexus, StarOS, ASA) using SSH and execute Health Checkup command (for memory usage, CPU usage) and save the output in CSV file
+This Pyhton script connect cisco devices (IOS, Nexus, StarOS, ASA) using SSH and execute Health Checkup command (for memory usage, CPU usage) and save the output in CSV file
 .
 .
 .